 It dents your ego when lower-order scores more runs: Bavuma

-South Africa's Temba Bavuma, admitted that it hurt the ego of the side as Vernon Philander and Keshav Maharaj batted with ease on Day 3 after the top-order had faltered.
-In the second Test between India and South Africa, the duo of Maharaj, who batted with an injured shoulder, and Philander stitched together 109 runs to help South Africa over the 250-run mark in their first innings, in reply to India's total of 601 for 5 declared.
+South Africa's Temba Bavuma, admitted that it hurt the ego of the side as Vernon Philander and Keshav Maharaj batted resiliently on day 3 after the top-order had faltered.
+In the second Test between India and South Africa, the duo of Maharaj, who batted with an injured shoulder, and Philander stitched a partnership of 109 runs to help South Africa get over the 250-run mark in their first innings, in reply to India's total of 601 for 5.

 South Africa were all out for 275, with Maharaj scoring 72 and Philander contributing with an unbeaten 44.

 "Look, from the guys at the top of the order, entrusted with scoring the bulk of the runs, it does kind of hurt.
 It does dent your ego when they (lower-order) seem to know how to go out and fight it out to do what you're really playing to do," Bavuma added after the day's play.